tjmahr/dissertation/docs/11-aim1-introduction.md

 *efficiency* (a reaction time or some measure of how quickly accuracy changes over time).
-These differences are consequential too, as word recognition differences correlate with other language measures concurrently, retrospectively, and prospectively.
+These differences are consequential too, as word recognition differences correlate with other language measures concurrently and prospectively.

 Many studies highlight the predictive power of word recognition ability.
-@MarchmanFernald2008 found that vocabulary size and lexical processing efficiency at age 2 jointly predicted working memory scores and expressive language scores at age 8. @Fernald2012 also found that late talkers who looked more quickly to a named word at 18 months showed larger gains in vocabulary by 30 months compared to late-talkers who looked more slowly at 18 months. @Weisleder2013 found that lexical processing and language input at 19 months predict vocabulary size at 25 months and that lexical processing mediated the effect of language input---the basic idea being that rich language input builds up word recognition ability which in turn supports word-learning. @Lany2017 find a direct link between lexical processing and word
+@MarchmanFernald2008 found that vocabulary size and lexical processing efficiency at age 2 jointly predicted working memory scores and expressive language scores at age 8. @Fernald2012 found that late talkers who looked more quickly to a named word at 18 months showed larger gains in vocabulary by 30 months compared to late-talkers who looked more slowly at 18 months. @Weisleder2013 found that lexical processing and language input at 19 months predicted vocabulary size at 25 months and that lexical processing mediated the effect of language input---the basic idea being that rich language input builds up word recognition ability which in turn supports word learning. @Lany2017 found a direct link between lexical processing and word
 learning: 18-month-olds and 30-month-olds who were faster at recognizing familiar words were also more accurate at recognizing novel words in a word-learning task.
-Thus, children who are better recognizing words learn more words over time and perform better at word recognition tasks.
+Thus, children who are better at recognizing words learn more words over time and perform better at word-learning tasks.

 Word recognition performance predicts future language outcomes, so we conclude that individual differences in word recognition are important.